 Most attorneys who succeed in their online content marketing efforts have a good understanding of user behavior — in particular, the mindset and search behavior of their potential clients.
-These attorneys are able to take their potential clients’ mindset into account as they write content that directly target these individuals.
+These attorneys are able to take their potential clients’ mindset into account as they write content that directly targets these individuals.

 Sometimes attorneys write content that’s too general to be applied to the particular geographic area where they practice.
-As a result, isn’t likely to be found by — or resonate with — potential clients in that region.
+As a result, that content isn’t likely to be found by — or resonate with — potential clients in that region.

 Your potential clients search with a local focus